Surallah: History

 There is no official source of information regarding the origin of the name of the place, but precolonial settlers had reportedly named the place Šukran Allâh, šukran being the Arabic equivalent of “Thanks be to God.”
 Colonial-era settlers from Luzón and the Visayas then later modified the name into Surallah which loosely means “South of Allah”.
 The town's name parallels that of Norala, which itself is a corruption of the Spanish norte del [valle del río] Ala.
 The origin inhabitants of the area are the tagabilis, a mountain tribe people who moved inward after the arrival of the Christian settlers from Luzon and Visayas.
 The latest census of May 2000 gave Surallah the Officials population count of 66,208.

 In July 1991, Surallah was reclassified from fifth class to third class Municipality being considered as one of the most progressive municipality in the province of South Cotabato.
 Subsequently, in 1993, it became a second class municipality and later in July 1997 it was reclassified as first class municipality by the Department of Finance.
 It received recognition as the country's "cleanest and greenest" municipality in 1995 by the Presidential Awards for the Cleanest and Greenest Local Government Units of the Philippines.

 Banking on the Potentials for Agro-industrial and commercials developments, the administration geared its program toward making Surallah as the Agro-industrial and commercial center for Allah Valley Area where vision is specifically addressed to.
 As economic activities flourished in the area, more people especially businessmen settled into the place which contributed much to faster pace of development.

-The municipality's vision as an Agro-industrial and Commercial center of the Allah valley Area for the coming years continues as it directs its mission towards providing infrastructure developments, economic supports services and facilities to attract and encourage growth of investments in the municipality.
-Aside from these, the improvement of the social services, the conservation of the natural resources and protection of the environment are also priority development objectives of this fast growing municipality presently serving as the economic center of the Allah Valley Area.
+The municipality envisions itself as the agro-industrial and commercial center of the Allah Valley area.
+To achieve this, it focuses on developing infrastructure, providing economic support services and facilities, and encouraging investment within the municipality.

+Key development priorities also include improving social services, conserving natural resources, and protecting the environment.
+As a rapidly growing municipality, it currently serves as an economic hub for the Allah Valley area.